1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 3.md

 	 - He repressed election in 1952, and was gneraly looked down upon by the young people of the nation.
 	 -     He was the current power in place that Fidel castro would seize power from.
 5. Fidel Castro:
-	 - A charsmatic leader he was able to enter havan in january 1959, with his M-26-
+	 - A charsmatic leader he was able to enter havan in january 1959, with his M-26-7 supporters
+	 - His calls to rteform and united his goverment with the communist party

 6. 26 of July Movement: